 For on-campus residents, qualified room-and-board expenses cannot exceed the amount charged by the college for room and board.
 For students living off-campus, qualified room and board expenses are limited to the ‘cost of attendance’ figures provided by the college.
 Contact your financial aid office for more information.

 Once you’re ready to start taking withdrawals from a 529 plan, most plans allow you to distribute the payments directly to the account holder, the beneficiary or the school.
 Some plans may allow you to make a payment directly from your 529 account to another third party, such as a landlord.

-Read How to pay your tuition bill with a 529 plan to learn more.
-Remember, you will need to check with your own plan to learn more about how to take distributions.
+Remember, you will need to check with your own plan to learn more about how to take distributions from your account.
 Depending on your circumstances, you may need to report contributions to or withdrawals from your 529 plan on your annual tax returns.

-The future is always uncertain, and some parents worry about losing the money they saved in a 529 plan if their child doesn’t go to college or gets a scholarship.
+The future is always uncertain, and some parents worry about losing the funds they saved in a 529 plan if their child doesn’t go to college or gets a scholarship.
 Generally, you will pay income tax and a penalty on the earnings portion of a non-qualified withdrawal, but there are some exceptions.
 The penalty is waived if:

-- The beneficiary receives a tax-free scholarship
+- The account beneficiary receives a tax-free scholarship

-- The beneficiary dies or becomes disabled
+- The account beneficiary dies or becomes disabled

 What happens to money not used in a 529 plan?